Excel Notebook

 =DATEDIF(start, end, "D") -- days between two dates

-=DATEDIF(start, end, "M") -- complete months between dates
+=DATEDIF(start, end, "M") -- complete months between two dates

 Common Patterns